-The goal of law enforcement is to capture the kingpin and eradicate the network.
-As mentioned above, law enforcement can begin pursuing the kingpin only from end nodes with no underlings.
-Given a street criminal, an officer will begin an investigation by performing a selfavoiding random walk on the network, "interrogating" criminals as they go.
-At any point during the pursuit, the officer can decide to "arrest" the criminal under investigation and all associated underlings.
+As mentioned above, law enforcement agents can pursue the kingpin starting only from street criminals, progressively moving to more nested, connected links.
+We let each node encountered by law enforcement be subject to an "investigation" and impose that the overall motion of an agent be represented by a self-avoiding random walk.
+Since agents have access to incomplete or inaccurate information, their movements may appear random to an observer with perfect information of the organization's layout.
+At any point during the pursuit, the criminal under investigation can be "arrested" with all of its associated underlings.
+Although we refer to node removal as arrest, the latter may represent exile, extradition, or assassination [47,48].
 By removing criminals from the network, the kingpin becomes more vulnerable to future capture.
-However, since the overall structure of the network is unknown to law enforcement. the random walk may lead to a dead-end: in moving from node to node, the officer may reach a new street criminal without underlings, with no further investigation possible.
+However, since the overall structure of the network is unknown to law enforcement, the random walk may also lead to a dead end: in moving from node to node, the officer may reach a new street criminal without underlings, with no further investigation possible.
 In this case, the pursuit is terminated and deemed unsuccessful.
 If instead the kingpin is reached and arrested, the criminal network is assumed to be eradicated.
-Before illustrating our recruitment and arrest model more in detail, in Table I we list standard network terminology and the corresponding nomenclature used here, for context.
-For example, in standard network terminology, our network is a tree, the street criminals are the leaves and the kingpin is the root.